homebridge-simplisafe3/homebridge-simplisafe3/README.md

 A complete (unofficial) Homebridge plugin to integrate the SimpliSafe 3 home security system with HomeKit.

 ## Requirements
 You must sign up to a SimpliSafe monitoring plan that enables you to use the mobile app for this plugin to work.
 The monitoring plan enables API access to SimpliSafe.

+**NOTE:** *As of version 1.5.0 of this plugin, Homebridge v1.0.0 or greater is required.
+Because of [significant changes to Homebridge](https://github.com/homebridge/homebridge/releases/tag/1.0.0) the plugin may not work properly with older versions of Homebridge.
+The last version of this plugin to officially support Homebridge 0.4.53 was version 1.4.12 which can still be installed using a command like `sudo npm install -g --unsafe-perm homebridge-simplisafe3@1.4.12`.*

 ## Features
 Supercharge your SimpliSafe system and integrate with HomeKit the right way!